yoid2000/alc_attacks/README.md

 ## Install

-Clone the repo locally.

-(It goes without saying, but you should do all the following in a venv.)

-`pip install -r requirements.txt`
+If you only wish to run a best row match attack, easiest to simply copy `examples/best_row_match/run_brm_attack.py`, do `pip install alc_attacks`, and run the code according to the directions at `examples/best_row_match/README.md`.

 ## Dev